Faroe Islands national football team: The Håkan Ericson years (2019–2024)

+2025–present

+In Eyðun Klakstein's first 2 matches as manager, the Faroes beat Armenia 1-0 and lost 1-0 to North Macedonia, securing their spot in the Nations League C for another season.
+Klakstein was named permanent manager on February 5, 2025, making him the first Faroese manager of the team since Jógvan Martin Olsen.
+Under Klakstein, the Faroe Islands had their best qualifying campaign for a major football tournament to date, finishing their 2026 World Cup qualifying group with 12 points from eight games and only missing out on a play-off berth due to a defeat on their final match to group leaders Croatia.

 Stadiums

 Between 1999 and 2011, the Faroe Islands rotated its home matches between two different stadiums, Tórsvøllur and Svangaskarð.
 Their latest match in Svangaskarð was a 2–0 victory in a UEFA Euro 2012 qualifying match against Estonia on 7 June 2011.

 Tórsvøllur has since undergone comprehensive renovation, transforming it into a multifunctional venue for concerts and sports in general, although it is primarily used for football.
 Floodlights were introduced in 2011, and 6,000 new seats were installed, all under roof.
 The stadium has been resurfaced with artificial grass and now meets all UEFA and FIFA demands.

 Work on Tórsvøllur was completed in 2021.

 Supporters

 Faroe Islands have a main stand for their supporters at Tórsvøllur, which is known as "Skansin", meaning fort in English.
 Skansin was formed in 2014, following their 1–0 away victory against Greece in Pireaus and the opening of their newly renovated stadium.

 As of September 2021, Skansin has 600 members domestically, and stand tickets are sold out every home match.
 Following Northern Ireland's 3–1 victory against Faroe Islands during the Euro 2016 qualifiers on 4 September 2015, Northern Ireland forward Kyle Lafferty stated that he was particularly impressed with the Faroese supporters, as they cheered for their players throughout the entire match, even when the Faroes threw away a likely 1–1 result.

 Drums, trumpets and folksongs are an essential part of their support.